Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Introduction

-The aforementioned effects may lead to proton range uncertainties up to 5\% in the abdomen and 11\% in the head (see \cite{John2018} and refs. therein).
-These large proton range uncertainties result in higher dose to healthy tissues or in a far too conservative treatment plan to avoid that.
+The aforementioned effects may lead to proton range uncertainties ranging from 2.1 to 2.2\%, depending on the organ: prostate, lung and head, when using dual-energy X-ray CT (DECT) \cite{Li2017}.
+These proton range uncertainties result in either a higher dose to healthy tissues or in a far too conservative treatment plan to avoid that.
 Reducing these uncertainties would allow a better planning that maximises the dose to the tumour, minimising at the same time the dose to the surrounding tissue.
 In order to reduce the uncertainty in proton range and take full advantage of the therapeutic potential of proton therapy, it is necessary to provide the treatment planning software with RSP maps obtained with proton beams rather than those derived after a conversion from the HU maps obtained with X rays.
 Proton computed tomography (proton CT) is the appropriate tool to produce such images since it makes use of proton beams provided by the same accelerator that is used later for the treatment, but this time at higher energy, so that the protons go through the patient and reach an appropriate proton scanner to form an image.
-See for instance the work of Takabe et al. \cite{Takabe2019} for a descriptive introduction to proton CT.
+See for instance the work of Takabe et al. \cite{Takabe2019}, for a descriptive introduction to proton CT.
 Some other recent studies with more advanced scanners are described in Dedes et al. \cite{Dedes2019} and Esposito et al. \cite{Esposito2018}.
 In the next section we will describe the basis of proton CT and our approach to a proton scanner for imaging.

 Besides medical physics and imaging, basic nuclear-physics research in general involves the development of nuclear instrumentation, in the form of spectrometers and radiation detectors, to perform nuclear reactions and study the structure of matter.
 Within the detector R\&D process, the design and test of prototypes is rather frequent.
 Sometimes, the prototypes are just small parts, the building blocks of the final device.
 In these cases, the optimised prototypes are often an integral part of the final product.
 However, some other times, the prototypes, although being very valuable radiation detectors themselves, cannot be used in the final device because they do not comply with the requirements or simply because they do not have the appropriate geometry: shape or size.